KPA-PH/kpaph-msg4wrd/README.md

     // priority => 0 = Normal
     // priority => 1 = High - This will charge you more

-    // local => 0 = Philippines Only
+    // country => 0 = Philippines Only
-    // local => 1 = US, Canada, and Philippines Only - This will charge you more
+    // country => 1 = US, Canada, and Philippines Only - This will charge you more

     public function SMSSendNormal() {